effie-0/IDL-Project/README.md

 ## Random Initialization

 ## SAP
+- All code (`.ipynb` files) related to SAP experiments is in the `jingxual/` folder.
+- Renet18.py is the file for network without SAP moudle.
+- Renet18SAP.py is the file for network with SAP moudle.

 ## Super-Resolution-Based Defense
 - All code related to this part is in the `congzou/` folder.